-The Fourth Amendment to the U.S. Constitution protects personal privacy, and every citizen's right to be free from unreasonable government intrusion into their persons, homes, businesses, and property -- whether through police stops of citizens on the street, arrests, or searches of homes and businesses.
+The Fourth Amendment to the United States Constitution protects personal privacy.
+It states that every person has a right to be free from unreasonable government intrusion into their persons, homes, businesses, and property.

 What Does the Fourth Amendment Protect?

-In the criminal law realm, 4th Amendment "search and seizure" protections extend to:
+In the realm of criminal law, the Fourth Amendment to the U.S. Constitution's "search and seizure" protections extend to the following:

-- A law enforcement officer's physical apprehension or "seizure" of a person, by way of a stop or arrest; and
+- A law enforcement officer's physical apprehension or "seizure" of a person by way of a stop or arrest

 When Does the Fourth Amendment Apply?

 The Fourth Amendment provides constitutional protection to individuals in many different situations, such as:

 - An individual is stopped for police questioning while walking down the street

 - Police pulling over a motorist for a minor traffic infraction, and the police officer searches the vehicle's trunk